See a SLIDESHOW of swimming hole photos in this state.

 DIRECTIONS | From Daytona Beach, take I-95 south, then:

 APOLLO BEACH [APOL]: Part of a Federal reserve, south of parking lot #5 is a traditionally clothing optional beach.
 It has VERY limited facilities and parking.
 Read the website articles above BEFORE you go.
 To get here, from I-95, take exit #49 headed east on RT 44 towards New Smyrna Beach.
 (NOTE: Be aware there is a town called Apollo Beach on the Gulf side of the state.
 For GPS navigation instructions, you can enter the community of Bethune Beach which will put you a couple of miles from the entrance.)
-Stay on this road which will turn int A1A south and lead directly to the park entrance.
+Stay on this road which will turn into A1A south and lead directly to the park entrance.

 There are 5 parking lots spaced about 1.5 miles apart, each with only about 30 parking spaces.
 Go early due to the limited parking, take water to drink, suntan lotion and bug repellant as well as some form of shade.
-If lot #5 is full, rangers generally allow one car to wait at the turnaround; otherwise they wll make you move.
+If lot #5 is full, rangers generally allow one car to wait at the turnaround; otherwise they will make you move.
 You can drive back north.
 It is a common courtesy for locals to give others a ride down to #5.

 Travel light in case you have to walk .
 Once you reach the beach and are facing the ocean, turn to your right and walk.
-You will have about a mile of clothing optional beach to enjoy; but do not go past the Backcountry boundry sign unless you have purchased a Backcountry permit ($2/person).
-LAT, LON lat=28.929895, lon=-80.822725(source: meayred by another) (accuracy: approximate) LINK TO GOOGLE MAP.
+You will have about a mile of clothing optional beach to enjoy; but do not go past the Backcountry boundary sign unless you have purchased a Backcountry permit ($2/person).
+LAT, LON lat=28.929895, lon=-80.822725(source: measured by another) (accuracy: approximate) LINK TO GOOGLE MAP.
 Very confident.
 Verified by another.
 Updated 2/2011.

 PLAYALINDA BEACH [PLAY]: Part of a Federal reserve, north end is a traditionally clothing optional beach.
 It has VERY limited facilities and parking.
 To get here, from I-95, continue south to Titusville, take Max Brewer Memorial Pkwy (RT 406) east across the bridge to Merritt Island.
 Keep right onto RT 401/402 toward Wilson and the Canaveral National Seashore.
 When you get to the beach, turn north (left) and go about 5 miles north to the northern end of the beach.
 Go early, parking is limited, take water to drink and shade but travel light because you may have to walk a good way if you want to get to get to the clothing optional area at the north end.
 Read the website articles above BEFORE you go.
 Very confident.
 Verified by another.
 Updated 2/2011.
-LAT, LON lat=28.702965, lon=-80.665730(source: meayred by another) (accuracy: approximate) LINK TO GOOGLE MAP.
+LAT, LON lat=28.702965, lon=-80.665730(source: measured by another) (accuracy: approximate) LINK TO GOOGLE MAP.

 |